Wednesday, January 12, 2022

 Terms and Conditions for Co-operative Education were developed to comply with FOIPOP (Freedom of Information and Protection of Privacy).
 Terms and Conditions are an agreement by you to participate fully in the co-op process.

 Co-operative education tuition fees are due on the last day, of the second month of each co-op work term.
-The deadline for winter 2021 co-op students is Sunday, February 28, 2021.
+The deadline for spring/summer 2022 co-op students is Thursday, June 30, 2022.